michael2012z/BitBible/markdown/Etheridge/files/Acts.md

 1. THE former writing, O Theophilus, I wrote concerning all those (things) which our Lord Jeshu Meshiha began to do and to teach,

-2. until that day in which he was taken up, after that he had instructedOr, commanded. those apostles whom he had chosen by the Holy Spirit:
+2. until that day in which he was taken up, after that he had instructed

 3. to whom also he showed himself alive, after he had suffered, with many signs, for forty days, appearing to them, and discoursing on the kingdom of Aloha.

-4. And when he had eaten bread with them, he directed them that from Urishlem they should not remove; but await the promise of the Father, which,said he, you have heard from me.
+4. And when he had eaten bread with them, he directed them that from Urishlem they should not remove; but await the promise of the Father, which,

 5. For Juhanon baptized with waters, but you shall be baptized with the Spirit of Holiness after days not many.

-6. But they when assembled asked him, and said to him, Our Lord, at this time wilt thou restoreOr, return. the kingdom to Israel?
+6. But they when assembled asked him, and said to him, Our Lord, at this time wilt thou restore

 7. He saith to them, This is not yours to know the time or the times which the Father hath reposed in his own authority: